Matan (given name)

 Matan or Mattan (original Biblical translation: Mattan, modern Israeli translation: Matan, מַתָּן, Matthan) is a Hebrew name, mostly for males in Israel.
-It is coming from the word 'gift' and literally means "giving".
+It comes from the word 'gift' and literally means "giving".
 It is part of the title of the Jewish holiday of Shavuot that is also known as "Z'man Mattan Torah" meaning "[the] time [of the] giving [of the] Torah."

 A biblical reference for a Mattan as a given name is the story told in Books of Kings about the Baal priest Mattan, killed by the people of the Kingdom of Judah during a revolution.

 In the Gospel of Matthew, Matthan is the paternal grandfather of Joseph, father of Jesus.

 King Zedekiah's birth name was originally Mattanyahu.